developer-portal/content/tech/languages/python/django-installation.md

 To install Django on Fedora:

-For python 2:
+For Python 2:
 ```
 # dnf install python-django
 ```

-For python 3:
+For Python 3:
 ```
 # dnf install python3-django
 ```